-- Learners will present their reserve or jungle to the family and explain: - The different types of animal habitats - The names of animals in each habitat and their classification as consumers (herbivores, omnivores, or carnivores) - 2-3 examples of adaptation in each biome.

-- Parents/Guardians will give feedback on the reserve/jungle design and presentation and revisit the discussion from day 1 around animal parks or reserves and zoos. - Do you think it's right to put animals in zoos?
+The different types of animal habitats The names of animals in each habitat and their classification as consumers (herbivores, omnivores, or carnivores) 2-3 examples of adaptation in each biome.
+10-15 minutes Parents/Guardians will give feedback on the reserve/jungle design and presentation and revisit the discussion from day 1 around animal parks or reserves and zoos.
+Ask the learner: Do you think it's right to put animals in zoos?
 Why or why not?
-Parents discuss how the best thing for an animal is to be in the wild, but that a park, reserve or sanctuary is a better than a zoo because animals are not caged in very small spaces and are put in places that resemble their natural habitats.
-Explain that many animals are protected from hunting that way
+Parents may discuss how the best thing for an animal is to be in the wild, but that a park, reserve or sanctuary is better than a zoo because animals are not caged in very small spaces and are put in places that resemble their natural habitats.
+Explain that many animals are protected from hunting that way 10 minutes Reflection questions for Day 1-4: Here are some guiding questions to help the student reflect on what they have learnt for the past 4 days.
+What did you use to think about zoos before doing this project?
+What do you think about them now?
+What is the most valuable learning from this project?
+What are some of the different ways animals are categorized?
+How are animals able to adapt to their environment?
+What is a food web?
+How does a food web come about in real life?